Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

 \end{corollary}

-\begin{remark} At a first glance, it seems that the RVSRRW process has different scalings according to the regimes.
+\begin{remark} At a first glance, it seems that the SRRW-RVM process has different scalings according to the three regimes.
 It has diffusive behavior ($\sqrt{n}$ scaling) in the subcritical regime given by Theorem~\ref{Invariance principle}, while it exhibits the superdiffusive weak convergence with $\sigma_n$ scaling in the critical regime with unbounded $\{v_n\}$, as given in Theorem~\ref{Supercritical weak convergence}.
-Further, the RVSRRW process scaled by $\{\frac1{a_n \mu_n}\}$ shows almost sure convergence for bounded $\{v_n\}$ -- see Theorem~\ref{Superdiffusive process convergence}.
-However, Lemma~\ref{lem: ell} suggests that $\sigma_n$ is the scaling which works in all three regimes.
+Further, the SRRW-RVM process scaled by $\{1/{(a_n \mu_n)}\}$ shows almost sure convergence for bounded $\{v_n\}$ -- see Theorem~\ref{Superdiffusive process convergence}.
+However, the asymptotic growth rates of $\sigma_n$ under the three regimes suggest that it is the scaling which works in all the regimes.